adbollinger/discord-twitter-bot/README.md

 ## Installation and Setup Instructions

-Clone this repository.
-To run it, you will need `Python` and `pip` installed globally on your machine.
+To run this project, you will need `Python` and `pip` installed globally on your machine.

+Start by cloning this repository and following the installation instructions below.

 ### Installation: